Zengwn/android-acr-nfc-reader-service-api/README.md

 Supported tag technology
 ========================
 Mifare Ultralight and Mifare Classic tags are supported.
 NTAG203 also work.
 I recommend Mifare Ultralights or NTAG203.
+Desfire EV1 tags are detected but there is no NDEF support.
 If you need some tags, get some at [RapidNFC](http://rapidnfc.com/r/1372).

 Note: For ACR 122U the Mifare Classic support is experimental.